Genocs/genocs-library-docs/content/en/library/builder/index.md

                .Build();
    ```

-2. Extend `IServiceCollection` with `AddGenocs(builder.Configuration)` that will get register the required services.
+2. Extend `IServiceCollection` with `AddGenocs(builder.Configuration)` to register the required services.

    This is what you need to do in the `Program.cs` file.